jamesalmeida/my-work-until-i-get-a-job/README.md

 I need a job.
 I need a way to showcase what I know and what I'm learning so I made this website.
-Everyday I want to make a new website that will show something new that I've learned about HTML, CSS, Javascript, or Ruby.
+Everyday I want to make a new website that will show something new I've learned about HTML, CSS, Javascript, or Ruby.
 I'll continue to do this until I get a job!

+You can follow it <a href="www.jamesalmeida.me">here</a>